nadyapriitaaa/Proyek-Analisis-Data-Bike-Sharing/README.md

     streamlit run dashboard.py

 ## Data
-The dataset used in this project contains hourly air quality measurements from 12 stations in Beijing.
+The dataset used in this project contains Bike-sharing rental data that correlated to the environmental and seasonal settings.
+For instance, weather conditions, precipitation, day of week, season, hour of the day, etc. can affect the rental behaviors.
 You can find the data files in the data directory.

 ## Author
 - **Nama:** Nadya Prita Ramadhani